JiwoonKim/ReactJS-Practice/README.md

 # TODO App Everywhere
 TODO App implemented in various languages, frameworks, design patterns
-> to learn and compare different languages, frameworks, design patterns w/o the hustle and struggle of planning and designing an application
+> for the purpose of learning w/o the struggle of planning and designing an entirely new application
 1. Vanilla JavaScript
 2. JavaScript MVC Pattern
 3. React